-The coordinator must submit to the JU the final report within 60 days following the end of the last reporting period which should include, amongst other documents, a CFS for each beneficiary and for each linked third party that requests a total contribution of EUR 325 000 or more, as reimbursement of actual costs and unit costs calculated on the basis of its usual cost accounting practices (see Article 20.4 of the Agreement).
+The beneficiary must submit to the JU the final report within 60 days following the end of the last reporting period which should include, amongst other documents, a CFS for itself and for each of its linked third parties that requests a total contribution of EUR 325 000 or more, as reimbursement of actual costs and unit costs calculated on the basis of its usual cost accounting practices (see Article 20.4 of the Agreement).
 The CFS must cover all reporting periods of the beneficiary or linked third party indicated above.